My name is Kevin Scott Davis, and I am an artist.

 I am currently working on a long overdue follow up to the first Glowworm album, Fire of Roses, and continue shoot film photography every day.
 Throughout my life, my faith in God has informed all of my artistic practices and is central to my engagement of the exploration of what it means to be human.

-I currently live in Macon, GA with my wife Rachel, and our son Elliot.
+I live in Macon, GA with my wife Rachel, and our son Elliot.
 I also enjoy watercolor painting, jogging, tennis, and reading up under the covers in the wintertime next to my dog, Pen.